1technophile/OpenMQTTGateway/docs/use/gateway.md

 ::: tip
 If using an unsecure MQTT broker it is **highly recommended** to disable the password checking by setting the macro `MQTT_HTTPS_FW_UPDATE_USE_PASSWORD` to 0 (default is 1 (enabled)), otherwise a clear text password may be sent over the network.

 The `server_cert` parameter is optional.
-If the update server has changed or certificate updated or not set in `user_config.h` then you can provide the certifiate here.
+If the update server has changed or certificate updated or not set in `user_config.h` then you can provide the certificate here.
 :::

 ### Example firmware update message: